top of page

 Homeschooling has calm days and stressful days — days that feel smooth and days that feel tight and tense.
 Both are normal.
 Both are part of the story.

 If today feels stressful, that doesn’t mean tomorrow will.
 You can reset, simplify, pray, and begin again.
+You’re doing purposeful work — even on the hard days.

 check mark